andyaiken/forgesteel/to do.md

 * Encounters should pull in monsters - like how heroes pull in elements
 * Use encounter templates in encounter editor
 * Auto-create encounters

-**Sourcebooks**

-* It should be possible to add custom languages and skills to sourcebooks